tagtogorg/tagtog-doc/collaboration.md

 ---
 <div class="two-third-col">
   <p>tagtog is a multi-user tool.
 Collaborate with other users to annotate faster and improve the quality of your annotations.</p>
-  <p>It supports different roles as annotator or admin.
+  <p>It supports different roles as annotator.
 Each user can annotate their own copy of the text, facilitating the review process and measurement of inter-annotator agreement.</p>
 </div>
 <div class="one-third-col">
   {% include message.html message="Both, Cloud and On-premises versions allow multi-user annotation." %}